mcantelon/node-calais/README.md

 the 'cleanResult' parameter which will return a simplified Javascript object if "outputFormat" hasn't been set to something other than the default ('object').

+## CLI Tool ##

+The library also comes with a CLI tool for sending text files to Calais for analysis.

+Example:

+    calais some_key_file -k my_api_key

+If you use the CLI tool regularly, you can specify a default API key by setting the `api_key` property in an .ini file at $HOME/.calais.

 ## Test ##

 Run tests: